 We are subject to the reporting obligations under the U.S. securities laws.
 The SEC, as required under Section 404 of the Sarbanes-Oxley Act of 2002, adopted rules requiring every public company to include a management report on such company's internal control over financial reporting in its annual report, which contains management's assessment of the effectiveness of the company's internal control over financial reporting.
 In addition, an independent registered public accounting firm must attest to and report on the effectiveness of the company's internal control over financial reporting.
-Although our management concluded, and our independent registered public accounting firm reported, that we maintained effective internal control over financial reporting as of May 31, 2021, we cannot assure you that we will maintain effective internal control over financial reporting on an ongoing basis.
-If we fail to maintain effective internal control over financial reporting we will not be able to conclude and our independent registered public accounting firm will not be able to report that we have effective internal control over financial reporting in accordance with the Sarbanes-Oxley Act of 2002 in our future annual report on Form 20-F covering the fiscal year in which this failure occurs.
+Although our management concluded, and our independent registered public accounting firm reported, that we maintained effective internal control over financial reporting on an ongoing basis.
+If we fail to maintain effective internal control over financial reporting in accordance with the Sarbanes-Oxley Act of 2002 in our future annual report on Form 20-F covering the fiscal year in which this failure occurs.
 Effective internal control over financial reporting is necessary for us to produce reliable financial reports.
 Any failure to maintain effective internal control over financial reporting could result in the loss of investor confidence in the reliability of our financial statements, which in turn could have a material and adverse effect on the trading price of our common shares and/or ADSs.
 Furthermore, we may need to incur additional costs and use additional management and other resources as our business and operations further expand or in an effort to remediate any significant control deficiencies that may be identified in the future.